DependableSystemsLab/LLFI/tutorials/ISSRE19/README.md

 7. Execute the `measure.py` script in each benchmark folder to measure the SDC and crash rates.
 `python3 ./measure.py`

-8. Navigate to the second benchmark folder `cd ../2-matmult` and repeat Steps 4-7 (make sure to change `sqrt` to `matmult` in the commands).
+8. (Optional) Navigate to the second benchmark folder `cd ../2-matmult` and repeat Steps 4-7 (make sure to change `sqrt` to `matmult` in the commands).
+Observe the differences in SDC and crash rates.

 ## Part 2: Specify injection targets